JavaScript-NZ/Society-Documentation/Rules.md

 ### 1.0 Name

 1. The name of the Society is JavaScript NZ Incorporated (“the Society”).
-2. The Society is constituted by resolution dated [XXX].
+2. The Society is constituted by resolution dated 15th October 2014.

 ### 2.0 Registered Office